antonchernyshov/appinsights-aws-ec2-integration/README.md

 }
 ```

-This will add need configuration, which Spring Boot will use without additional actions.
+This will add needed configuration, which Spring Boot will use without additional actions.

 ### Customization